taniya-0/dynamic-battery-drl/README.md

 ## Citation

-If you use this repository in your research, please cite the associated thesis or publication.
+If you use this repository in your research, please cite the associated paper.